kaysalawu/azure-network-terraform/4-general/10-network-egress-scenarios/README.md

 <summary>Test instructions</summary>

-Private subnet is already enabled on `ProductionSubnet`.
-The subnet is also already associated with a NAT gateway.

 1\.
 Login to `G10-Proxy` VM as described in the [Test Servers](#accessing-the-test-servers) section.

 2\.
-Run the command `crawlz` to test network reachability.
+Run the command `crawlz` to test service reachability.

 </details>
 <p>